cyrilleguipie/euromillions-bot/README.md

 This will:
 1. Start a PostgreSQL database.
-2. Start the application container (which will compile and run the app).
+2. Start the backend API container (which will compile and run the app).
+3. Build and start the web frontend with nginx.
+4. The API will be available at `http://localhost:8080`.
-3. The app will be available at `http://localhost:8080`.
+5. The web app will be available at `http://localhost:3000`.

 Note: The first run will take some time to compile dependencies.
 Subsequent runs will be faster due to cached cargo registry.